Season 1, Episode 1

 Rebecca Gayheart was originally going to play Inara, but in the middle of production, Joss decided she was wrong for the role.
 He cast an unknown actress, Morena Baccarin in the role instead.
 Baccarin reportedly auditioned on Monday, got a call back on Tuesday and shot the pilot on Wednesday.

 Mark A. Sheppard becomes the series’ first recurring character, as Badger.
 In the space of fifteen episodes, he appears in two episodes, this one and Shindig.
 Some sources suggest he appears in The Train Job, but this is not the case.
-Interesting, Joss Whedon was originally going to play the character himself.
+Interestingly, Joss Whedon was originally going to play the character himself.

-This episode was originally to be aired as a two hour movie on FOX along with Serenity (Part 2).
+This episode was originally to be aired as a two hour movie on FOX along with Serenity.
 However, when the episode was completed, FOX asked Joss to rewrite the episode and to provide a new pilot with more action.
 The Train Job became the first episode aired, and as a result, the series was shown out of sequence, which is long thought to be a cause for it’s ultimate failure as a weekly television series.

 Carlos Jacott appeared in Buffy the Vampire Slayer‘s third season premiere Anne as the demon Ken, and also appeared in Angel‘s The Bachelor Party as Richard Straley, the demon fiancé of Harriet Doyle.
 Nathan Fillion, in his commentary of this episode, commented on how much he wanted Dobson to return later in the show.
 The character returns in the Serenity comic book.